probabilist/preference-tourney/README.md

 When you choose "Load file", you tell R which file contains the items you wish to rank.
 The file you load must be a CSV file with seven columns labeled Player, Rating, Deviation, Games, Win, Draw, Loss, and Lag.

 The Player column gives the names of the items.
 The Rating is a number expressing the strength of the preference.
 An item with a higher rating is preferred over an item with a lower rating.
-The Deviation is a number describing the program's confidence in the accuracy of the Rating.
+The Deviation is a number describing R's confidence in the accuracy of the Rating.
 The smaller the Deviation, the higher the confidence.
 When creating a new file, or when adding items to a file, the Rating and Deviation should be set to 2200 and 300, respectively.

 The Lag is the last time the item was involved in a game, written in the format "YYYY-MM-DD HH:MM:SS".
-For new items, the Lag should be set to the current time.
+For new items, the Lag should be set to the current date and time.

 The other columns are self-explanatory, and their initial values should be 0.
 Note that Draw is not used in this program.
 Nonetheless, the column must appear in the file.